yatinannam/F1-Driver-Dashboard/README.md

-# 🏎️ F1 Driver Career Stats Dashboard
+# F1 Driver Career Stats Dashboard

-A simple interactive dashboard built using **Streamlit**, based on historical Formula 1 data.
+A simple interactive dashboard built using **Streamlit**, based on historical Formula 1 data. <br>
+Check it out here : [F1 Driver Dashboard](https://f1-driver-dashboard.streamlit.app/)

+---

-## 🔧 Tech Stack
+## Tech Stack
 - Python
 - Streamlit
 - Pandas
 - Plotly

+---

-## 📊 What It Does
+## What It Does

 This dashboard lets you explore the complete career stats of any Formula 1 driver from the dataset.
 With just a few clicks, you can: